Published Jun 21, 2022

 Cataracts

-Cataracts occur when the natural lens of the eye becomes cloudy.
+Cataracts occur when the natural lens of the eye becomes a cloudy lens.
 Other symptoms include seeing double, being sensitive to light, night vision problems, etc.

 Glaucoma